jbcodeforce/flink-studies/docs/index.md

 ## Stream processing concepts

 In [Flink](https://ci.apache.org/projects/flink/flink-docs-release-1.12/learn-flink/#stream-processing), applications are composed of streaming dataflows that may be transformed by user-defined operators.
 These dataflows form directed graphs that start with one or more sources, and end in one or more sinks.
 The data flows between operations.

-The figure below, from product documentation, summarizes the simple APIs used to develop a data stream processing flow:
+The figure below, from the product documentation, summarizes the APIs used to develop a data stream processing flow:

  ![1](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/program_dataflow.svg)

  *src: apache Flink product doc*

 Stream processing includes a set of functions to transform data, to produce a new output stream.
-Intermediate steps compute rolling aggregations like min, max, mean, or collect and buffer records in time window to compute metrics on finite set of events.
+Intermediate steps compute rolling aggregations like min, max, mean, or collect and buffer records in time window to compute metrics on a finite set of events.

 To properly define window operator semantics, we need to determine both how events are assigned to buckets and how often the window produces a result.
 Flink's streaming model is based on windowing and checkpointing, it uses controlled cyclic dependency graph as its execution engine.

 The following figure is showing integration of stream processing runtime with an append log system, like Kafka, with internal local state persistence and continuous checkpointing to remote storage as HA support: